 Many kids enjoy the history and mythology connected to the Acropolis.
 If you are visiting with young children in the summer, remember to protect yourselves from the sun and drink lots of water, as it’s usually hot at the top, and you need to climb plenty of steps to get there.
 Also beware that many spots on the rock are slippery, so parents of toddlers need to be careful.

 Parents visiting with two or more infants on their own may use the lift, located ca 350 meters from the main entrance, to reach the top of the hill.
-Strollers are not allowed at the site, but can be checked in at the main entrance.
+The site is not stroller-friendly, however parents may check strollers their in for free at the main entrance.

 Almost every tour company in Athens (and there are plenty) provide tours of the Acropolis with a licensed guide.
 In addition, thanks to the thematic tour trend, you can book a tour that combines a guided visit to the Acropolis with another activity, whether you’d like to pair it with a wine tasting afterwards, a treasure hunt, or a cooking class.
 There are also audio tours available, which you can read more about here.